vyadh/teamcity-deployment-dashboard/README.md

 Features
 --------

-* Single pane of glass showing all deployments into different environments.
 * Shows deployments for the current project and all sub-projects, and can be configured at any level to show different environments.
-* Visualises deployment result, showing success, error, or in progress.
+* Visualises deployment result, showing success, error, in progress, or a delayed build.
 * Shows deployment time or the date if not today.
-* Dashboard deployments link to the original deployment build.
+* Links deployments visualisation to the original build.
-* Project and environment names can be taken from the project/build name, and versions can be taken from the build number.
-Alternatively these can be configured to use values of a configuration parameter, environment variable or system property.
+* Project, version and environment values can be taken from a related concept in TeamCity (project name, build name, build number) or by using a value of a property<sup>[1](#f1)</sup>.
+* Resolves properties used in project/version/environment.
+For example, using a build number from a build stage (via snapshot-dependency) to show appropriate version at deployment.
-* Optional deep build history search to find different environments deployed to from the same build configuration.
+* Optional deep build history search to find different environments deployed by a single build configuration.
-* Highlights the latest version to emphasise build journey to production (assuming semver-formatted version string).
+* Highlights the latest version to emphasise build journey to production (assumes semver-formatted version string).
 * Real-time search to quickly narrow large numbers of projects.
 * Auto-refresh capability with configurable polling period.
-* Pretty.
+* Pretty. :)

 Example